Turning on the Christmas lights on Lange Voorhout

 About the Swedish Christmas light tradition

-Sweden, as well as several other European countries, celebrate the advent Feast of Santa Lucia (or Saint Lucy) each year on December 13 with a procession of people dressed in white carrying candles, and some with wreaths of candles on their heads, to bring light into the dark winter nights.
+Sweden, as well as several other European countries, celebrate the advent Feast of Santa Lucia (or Saint Lucy) each year in mid-December with a procession of people dressed in white carrying candles, and some with wreaths of candles on their heads, to bring light into the dark winter nights.
 For this event, the Swedish Embassy in the Netherlands has taken part by donating a Christmas tree every year since 1998.

 Plan your visit to the Christmas lights ceremony